YangRui2015/yangrui2015.github.io/_pages/about.md

 Others
 ------
 During my leisure time, I like sports such as running, table tennis and swimming.
-I used to be an amateur long-distance runner.
+I used to be an amateur long-distance runner at Tsinghua University.
 I finished a half marathon (21.0975 km) in 1h30min and a marathon (42.195 km) in 3h36min.